Skip to main content

 Services for Students with Disabilities at Carruth:

-We offer a variety of services to help the above areas of concern.
-We encourage you to reach out to make an initial appointment to discuss with a counselor what areas you may be struggling with and what we can do to help assist you.
-Also check out our Group Counseling which can bring individuals a sense of community on campus.
+We offer a variety of services to help navigate the above areas of concern.
+We encourage students to make an initial appointment with a counselor to discuss areas they may be struggling with and what we can do to help.
+Also, check out our group counseling and workshops; both can foster a sense of community on campus.

 MindFit Academic and Cognitive Enhancement